 Here’s my version of the same cover letter:

-I’ve attached my resume for the Technical Business Analyst position recently advertised on Monster.com.
-I’ve spoken with Jane Doe at your company and am certain that my technical skills, consulting experience, and business decision-making skills would make me an excellent fit for this position.
-I would love the opportunity to share more about my qualifications in a personal interview.
+Please consider me for the Technical Business Analyst position recently advertised on Monster.com.
+My resume is attached.
+Based on my conversations with Jane Doe at your company, I am certain that my coding and business analysis skills make me an excellent fit for this position.
+I would be thrilled to share more about my qualifications in a personal interview.

 As a developer in multiple languages and on many platforms, I deliver high quality, clean, working code, quickly and accurately.
 I’m also comfortable with structured code, databases, OO programming, and “specialty” languages in workflow or business rules systems.

-Thank you for reviewing my credentials and for considering me for this position.
 Your company’s focus on sustainability is particularly exciting to me.
-I’d enjoy talking with you more about how I can contribute as a member of your team.
+I’d enjoy talking with you more about my fit for this position as well as for your company.
 You can reach me at 555-555-5555 to schedule an interview.

 ~Conna Bond for PineappleBiz.